Larsvanderlaan/causalGLM-depreciated-/README.md

 ## Semiparametric generalized linear models for causal inference using targeted machine-learning

-Remarkably, it is possible to get robust and efficient inference for causal quantities using machine-learning.
+It is possible to get robust and efficient inference for causal quantities using machine-learning.
 Specially in the search for answers to causal questions, assuming parametric models can be dangerous.
-With even a seemingly small amount of confounding and misspecificaton, they can give remarkably biased answers.
-Rather than assuming a fully parametric model, instead assume a parametric model for only the feature of the data-generating distribution that you care about.
+With even a seemingly small amount of confounding and misspecificaton, they can give biased answers.One way of mitigating this challenge is to instead assume a parametric model for only the feature of the data-generating distribution that you care about.
 That is, assume a semiparametric model!
 Let the data speak for itself and use machine-learning to model the nuisance features of the data that are not directly related to your causal question.
 Why worry about things that don't matter for your question (and can only hurt you)?
 It is not worth the risk of being wrong.

-In this package, we utilize targeted machine-learning (TMLE) to generalize the parametric generalized linear models commonly used for treatment effect estimation (e.g. the R package glm) to the world of semi and nonparametric models.
+In this package, we utilize targeted machine-learning to generalize the parametric generalized linear models commonly used for treatment effect estimation (e.g. the R package glm) to the world of semi and nonparametric models.
 There is virtually no loss in precision/p-values/confidence-interval-widths with these methods relative to parametric generalized linear models, but the bias reduction from these methods can be substantial!
 These methods even work well with small sample sizes (simulations show robust inference is possible even when sample sizes are as small as 30-150).
-We employ auto-machine-learning that adapts the aggressiveness of the ML algorithms with sample size, thereby allowing for robust and correct inference in all types of settings.
+We employ auto-machine-learning that adapts the aggressiveness of the ML algorithms with sample size, thereby allowing for robust and correct inference in a diverse range of settings.

-So far, this package supports:
+This package supports:

 1. Conditional average treatment effect estimation with "spCATE".
 (Causal semiparametric linear regression with general link functions)
 2. Conditional odds ratio estimation between two binary variables with "spOR".
 (Causal semiparametric logistic regression)
 3. Conditional relative risk regression for nonnegative outcomes and a binary treatment with "spRR".
 (Causal semiparametric log-linear relative-risk regression with general link functions)

-The functions are easy to use.
-The only required input from users is the data (of course) and a R-formula object (just like glm) for the CATE/OR/RR.
+### User-friendly interface
+The functions are designed to be easy to use.
+A minimalistic yet still very flexible front-end function for all routines is provided through the "causalGLM" function.
+Check out the vignette to see how to use it!
+The necessary arguments are:
+1. A formula object for the CATE, OR, or RR
+2. The data: W, A, Y
+3. Choice of estimand: "CATE", "OR", "RR"

+That's it!
+Feel free to customize the machine-learning routines available using the "learning_method" argument.
+Built in options are: auto-HAL, glm, glmnet, gam, earth (MARS), CV-autotuned-xgboost.
+Cross-fitting is performed automatically.
+If you want to make your own learner, use the sl3_Learner argument and the tlverse/sl3 package.

 Outputs include:
 1. Coefficient estimates